 Parliament: Rajya Sabha deputy chairperson meets suspended MPs as their sit-in protest continues

-The Centre will table three labour reform bills in the Upper House on Tuesday.
+The Centre will table three labour reform bills in the Lower House on Tuesday.

 Rajya Sabha Deputy Chairman Harivansh Narayan Singh on Tuesday morning met the legislators, who were suspended for their “unruly behaviour”, as they continued their overnight protest outside Parliament against the contentious farming bills and the manner in which they were passed.
 These MPs are Derek O Brien and Dola Sen of the Trinamool Congress, Rajiv Satav, Ripun Bora and Syed Nasir Hussain of the Congress, Elamaram Kareem and KK Ragesh of the Communist Party of India (Marxist) and Aam Aadmi Party’s Sanjay Singh.